shaiyon/SubredditBot/README.md

 ## Abstract

 This project is a reddit bot that generates coherent, humorous responses to a user prompt when invoked.
-For text generation, it employs the state of the art [GPT-2](https://openai.com/blog/better-language-models/) language model, fine-tuned with reddit comment data from a set of subreddits to mimic the cadence of redditors.
+For text generation, it deploys the state of the art [GPT-2](https://openai.com/blog/better-language-models/) language model, fine-tuned with reddit comment data from a set of subreddits to mimic the cadence of redditors.
 I wrote a script to clean and encode reddit comment data for modeling, and adjusted the model's hyperparameters for optimum generation.
 Additionally, I developed a bot that replies to any comment on reddit containing its name, using the text in the comment as the prompt for generation.
 All of the code is modular, and replicating my results is very easy!

 ## Motivation